aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## deleteKey

-It deletes a row from the database based on the primary key
+It deletes a document from the database based on the document id

 ### Parameters